[Simon Thurgood Images] [Simon Thurgood Images]

 Wistmans Wood

-[Sign post to the wood]What a fantastic place!
+[Wistmans wood in the distance]What a fantastic place!
 Still haven't made my mind up whether the woods are better in summer when there is a canopy and with the leaves, moss and ferns you are in a "Green" world or in the winter when the leaves and other green growth has gone to leave the twisted trees which look like something out of Lord of the Rings.
 Wistman's Wood is one of three remote copses of stunted oaks on Dartmoor, Devon, England.
 It lies in the valley of the West Dart River near Two Bridges.
 There is a car park by the road (B3212) in a quarry and from there you walk up a fairly easy track for about half an hour and well worth the visit.

 Wistman's Wood is a remnant of the ancient woodland that once covered much of the moor, and because of this it is a Site of Special Scientific Interest (SSSI).
 The wood consists mainly of stunted Pedunculate Oak trees that grow from between moss-covered boulders and are festooned with Epiphytic mosses, lichens and ferns.
 Over the centuries the wood has changed considerably.
 In 1620 Tristram Risdon wrote that the trees were "no taller than a man may touch to top with his head".
 In 1912 a geological survey party tried to walk the wood but gave up due to the dense vegetation.
 The average height of the trees today is about six metres, three times the height they were in 1912.